merenlab/merenlab.org/_posts/anvio/2020-07-12-interacdome.md

 | ...                     | ...           | ...          | ...                        | ...            | ...                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |

 You can see that the `binding_frequencies` column contains per residue scores from 0 to 1 that say how likely a given residue is to be involved in binding.
+Each value is comma separated and there are as many values as there are match states in the HMM.
+That means the number of values in `binding_frequencies` matches the value of `domain_length`.
 Also notice that the `ligand_type` varies and you can have multiple ligands for a given Pfam.
 These files give what is the essential output of the InteracDome workflow, and there are two of them.
 The first is the non-redundant representable set, which "*correspond to domain-ligand interactions that had nonredundant instances across three